San Francisco 4th and King Street station

-San Francisco 4th and King Street station (previously 4th & Townsend), or Caltrain Depot is a train station in the SoMa district of San Francisco, California.
+San Francisco 4th and King Street station (previously 4th & Townsend), also known as the Caltrain Depot, is a train station in the SoMa district of San Francisco, California.
 It is presently the northern terminus of the Caltrain commuter rail line serving the San Francisco Peninsula and Santa Clara Valley.
 It is also the eastern terminus of the N Judah and E Embarcadero, as well as a stop along the T Third Street of the Muni network.
 The station is additionally the projected terminus for the first phase of the California High-Speed Rail project and a station once Phase 2 is completed.

 History

 The station is in the Mission Bay/China Basin area, bordered on the north by Townsend Street, east by 4th Street, and south by King Street.
 All 13 tracks approaching from the west presently terminate here, just short of 4th Street.
 The facility opened on June 21, 1975, replacing a station built in 1914 at 3rd and Townsend, one block away to the east.

 4th & King is one block from Oracle Park, the home ballpark of the San Francisco Giants of Major League Baseball.
 Caltrain runs extra trains on game days to shuttle fans to and from the ballpark.

 The Muni light-rail extension to the station was opened in 1998.